daniellf/VIIDA-and-InViDe/README.md

 After navigating to the `VIIDA-and-InViDe` folder, create a `webinar_dataset` folder and place the images you want to process there.
 If you already have another directory for this, update the `--path_dataset` argument when running the **VIIDA** script.

 > [!TIP]
-> In this work, we use the [webinar dataset](https://github.com/MaVILab-UFV/presenter-centric-dataset-SIBGRAPI-2023) proposed by [Ferreira et al.](https://ieeexplore.ieee.org/document/10347135), which contains images of presenters in the foreground, typically found in webinars, talk shows, and news.
+> In this work, we use the [webinar dataset](https://github.com/MaVILab-UFV/presenter-centric-dataset-SIBGRAPI-2023) proposed by [Ferreira *et al.*](https://ieeexplore.ieee.org/document/10347135), which contains images of presenters in the foreground, typically found in webinars, talk shows, and news.

 We use [**BLIP**](https://github.com/salesforce/BLIP.git) as the **VQA** model, so it is required for **VIIDA** to work properly: